 Dinner follows a similar format to lunch with a choice of dishes for each course.
 We had a choice between sesame crusted baked camembert or a carrot and lentil soup.
 The main course was either beef or pork fillet, served with rosemary roast potatoes and seasonal vegetables.
 The beef was succulent and well prepared.
 To finish we could choose between a fruit platter and rooibos creme brulée, or a cheeseboard.

 Cost of meal e.g. lunch: Included

 Honeymoons: Baines' is a lovely, romantic camp.
-The star beds, which can be rolled out on to your own private deck at night, offer something quite special and private dinners can be arranged on request.See more ideas for Honeymoons in Botswana
+The star beds, which can be rolled out on to your own private deck at night, offer something quite special and a private dinner table can be arranged on request.See more ideas for Honeymoons in Botswana

 Attitude towards children: Children over 12 years of age are welcome at Baines'.

 Equipment: No special equipment for children is provided.

 Generally recommended for children: The elephant experience would be quite memorable and a real learning experience for children and parents alike, although the minimum age for this activity is 10.
 Otherwise, the game drives, especially when water levels are high, can be hard going.
 Because of this and the intimacy of the camp, we’d recommend Baines for older or more mature children over the age of 12.